Sebane1/RoleplayingVoiceDalamud/README.md

 https://artemisroleplayingkit.carrd.co/

 Features:
-- Reading for anything you type via Elevenlabs (User provided API key needed), XTTS, or custom Narrator voices.
+- Reading for anything you type via Elevenlabs, Fish Audio, Chatterbox TTS, or custom Narrator voices.
 - Voiceover for other players.
 - Expanded voice packs and possible sound additions that cover just about every character action imaginable with near infinite flexibility.
 - Automatic lip syncronization on your character!
-- Automatic twitch playback allows you to hear your favourite DJ's while inside venues without having to think or manually open a web browser.
-Everything is in the game world!
 - Penumbra support so that you can still sort your Artemis Roleplaying Kit sound mods.
 - Sync your custom voices and sounds with friends by whitelisting them in Artemis Roleplaying Kit!
 - Dynamic character emote triggering based on text in custom emotes.
-- Automated mod switching for animation mods.
-Just enter the mod name you want to trigger.
 - Hands free speech to text typing leveraging a locally ran version of Whisper.

 Repo Link: